Things to Do

 - Camp under the stars at the Parkway’s largest campground

-- Enjoy seasonal interpretive programs at a 300-seat amphitheater, guided walks and evening campfire program
+- Enjoy seasonal interpretive programs at a 300-seat amphitheater, guided walks and an evening campfire program

-If you like rocks as much as we do, you'll love the Natural Bridge.
-The Natural Bridge is a National Histoic Landmark, and was formed when a cavern collapsed a long, long time ago.
-It was bought by Thomas Jefferson from King George III and is on private land, but it's well worth the trip.
-The Natural Bridge is just off of Exit 175 on I-81 in Virginia between Lexington and Roanoke.
+If you like rocks as much as we do, you'll love Natural Bridge.
+Natural Bridge is a National Histoic Landmark formed when a cavern collapsed a long, long time ago.
+It was bought by Thomas Jefferson from King George III and is on private land, but it’s well worth the trip.
+Natural Bridge is just off Exit 175 on I-81 in Virginia between Lexington and Roanoke.

 Another favorite park of ours in Shenandoah National Park.
 The famous Skyline Drive is located in this park, but please remember that calling before you plan to drive out there may be a good idea.
 Weather can be unpredictable at the higher elevations of the park, and we’d hate it if you drove all the way out there and couldn’t access the road!
 If you’re interested in hiking in the park, check out the PDFs of trail maps on their website.
 Shenandoah has over 500 miles of trails, and 101 of those are on the Appalachian Trail!
 Remember that if you need any outdoor gear, we’ve got you covered.
 Check out our rental page to learn more about our rental services.

 Here are some cool trails to check out in SNP:

 - Overall Run Falls is the tallest waterfall in the park, at 93 feet!
 This hike is about 6 1/2 miles round trip with an elevation gain of 1,850 feet.